pusupalahemanthkumar/Vue_Learning/Readme.md

 ## VUE LEARNING

 ### Concepts Covered
-- How Vue works internally ?
-(Virtual DOM and proxy mechanism)
-- one App vs Mutiple Apps (Multiple Vue.createApp())
+- Why and What Components?
-- Understanding templates
+- Introduction Components
-- Working with ref
-- Vue App LifeCycle